 Have you ever been adopted by a cat?
 A few days ago a little cat appeared at our doorstep.
 My husband and I walked around our neighborhood going from house to house looking for her owner.
 Nobody claimed her.

 Since she has these lovely heart-shaped markings we decided that while she stays with us (be it 24 hours or 24 years), we will call her “Corazón”, which is the Spanish word for heart.

-Today Corazón is the master of ceremonies and happy to introduce this video, with instructions, for folding a double-pyramid origami stand.
+Today Corazón is the master of ceremonies and is happy to introduce this video, with instructions, for folding a double-pyramid origami stand.

 David’s contribution, beside the fact that he discovered the double pyramid on his own, is in realizing different perspectives for the same model.
 On David’s Flickr page we can see some of his other creative variations and ideas for using this origami figure.
 Bravo David!